sighupio/fury-kubernetes-aws/katalog/cluster-autoscaler/README.md

 <!-- <KFD-DOCS> -->

 A component that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run and there are no unneeded nodes.
 Supports several public cloud providers.
-Version 1.0 (GA) was released with kubernetes 1.8.
+Version 1.0 (GA) was released with Kubernetes 1.8.

 ## Requirements